baihongguo/JAGWAS/README.md

 --logP
   Whether to output the p-values in log10 scale, thus can getting p-values smaller than the double precision limit, 1 = True, 0 = False.

+--delim
+  Delimiter separating values in the summary statistics file.
+Tab delimiter should be represented as \t, space delimiter as \0, comma delimiter as ,.

 --fileNames
   Paths to the summary statistics files.
 ```